zulip/zulip-terminal/README.md

 [#zulip-terminal](https://chat.zulip.org/#narrow/stream/206-zulip-terminal) or open an issue for it mentioning your terminal name, version, and OS.

+### Mouse does not support X

+We think of Zulip Terminal as a keyboard-centric client.
+Consequently, while functionality via the mouse does work in places, mouse support is not currently a priority for the project (see also [#248](https://www.github.com/zulip/zulip-terminal/issues/248)).

 ### Above mentioned hotkeys don't work as described

 If any of the above mentioned hotkeys don't work for you, feel free to open an issue or discuss it on [#zulip-terminal](https://chat.zulip.org/#narrow/stream/206-zulip-terminal).